tobert/hal-9001/README.md

 The easiest place to start is with the examples in the examples directory.
 Take a look at what's there and copy the main.go of your favorite into a new repo and start editing it to your taste.

-The examples/everything/main.go has the most coverage of Hal's features.
+examples/everything/main.go has the most coverage of Hal's features and has commentary throughout the file that should help you get going.

 TODO: add more of a tutorial here / on the wiki